Gaussian16 Linda (multinode)

 Parallel batch job

-You must submit your job to one of the Parallel Environments mpi-24-ib.pe or hpc.pe on the CSF so that it can run as a multi-node job.
+You must submit your job to the hpcpool partition on the CSF – this is the only multi-node capable partition.
 Our installation will use the fast InfiniBand network for Linda communication.
-Submitting to the smp.pe or amd.pe environments (to run on a single compute node) will not work.
+Submitting to the multicorepartition (to run on a single compute node) will not work (you can simply use non-Linda Gaussian for those jobs.)

 #!/bin/bash --login

-#$ -P hpc-projectcode # The HPC Project code is required
+#SBATCH -A hpc-projectcode # The HPC Account code is required

 ## Set up scratch dir (please do this!)